-Rhonda Blair researches applications of cognitive science to acting, directing and text, particularly in how current research on the the brain, body, thought, feeling, language, interpersonal dynamics and cultural “ecologies” can inform and empower us when we make theatre.
-Her areas of interest include performance studies, acting theory, theatre and politics, feminism and theatre, alternative performance and Anton Chekhov.
-She has directed and performed in over 70 productions and has done original solo and collaborative performance work since the 1980s.
-She has given keynotes and featured talks internationally for, among others, the 2016 Giving Voice conference at the Grotowski Institute (Wroclaw, Poland), the 2013 Michael Chekhov Symposium at the University of Zurich, the 2013 Dialogues Between Theatre and Neuroscience Conference at Sapienza University in Rome and at the 2012 Symposium on Cognition, Kinesthetics, and Performance at University of Kent, Canterbury, UK.
-Prior to coming to SMU in 1995, she was on the faculty at the University of Kentucky (1980-84) and Hampshire College (1984-95).
+Rhonda Blair has directed and performed in over 70 productions and has created original solo and devised performance work.
+Her areas of interest include theatre and politics, feminism and theatre, alternative performance, and Anton Chekhov.
+She researches applications of cognitive science to acting, directing and text, particularly in how current research on the brain, body, thought, feeling, language, and cultural “ecologies” informs and empowers us when we make theatre.
+She has given keynotes and featured talks internationally for, among others, the Giving Voice conference at the Grotowski Institute (2016), the Michael Chekhov Symposium at the University of Zurich (2013), the Dialogues Between Theatre and Neuroscience Conference at Sapienza University in Rome (2013), and at the Symposium on Cognition, Kinesthetics, and Performance at University of Kent (2012).
 She directs in the Division of Theatre season.

 Ph.D.
 Theatre (theory and criticism, directing, Russian theatre), University of Kansas, 1982